Lee Hsien Loong has been Singapore's Prime Minister since 2004.

 Mr Lee also chairs GIC, Singapore's sovereign wealth fund, and the Research, Innovation and Enterprise Council, an international panel that provides stategic direction for Singapore's Research and Development efforts.

 Before becoming Prime Minister, Mr Lee had held various Ministerial appointments, including being Deputy Prime Minister, Minister for Finance, Minister in the Prime Minister's Office, Minister for Trade and Industry and Second Minister for Defence.
 He was concurrently the Chairman of the Monetary Authority Singapore from 1998 until 2004.

 Before joining politics, Mr Lee had served in the Singapore Armed Forces, retiring as a Brigadier-General.

 Mr Lee graduated with a B.A. in Mathematics and a Diploma in Computer Science from the University of Cambridge.
 He was later a Mason Fellow at the Harvard Kennedy School, receiving a Master in Public Administration.

-First married to Wong Ming Yang in 1978, Mr Lee was widowed in 1982.
+Mr Lee was born on 10 February 1952.
+He married Dr Wong Ming Yang in 1978, and was widowed in 1982.
 He remarried Ho Ching in 1985.
-He has one daughter and three sons.
+They have one daughter and three sons.

 Copyright @ The Government of Singapore.
 All rights reserved.
 No part of this publication may be reproduced, stored in any retrieval system, or transmitted, in any form or by any means, whether electronic or mechanical including photocopying and recording, without the permission of the Prime Minister's Office (PMO).
 All enquiries seeking any such permission should be addressed to the Permanent Secretary of the PMO.